AckerlyXu/heima/articles/cloud-services/cloud-services-how-to-create-deploy-portal.md

 6. Select a **Location**.
 7. Click **Package**.
 This will open the **Upload a package** blade.
 Fill in the required fields.
 If any of your roles contain a single instance, ensure **Deploy even if one or more roles contain a single instance** is selected.

-    > [AZURE.IMPORTANT]
+    > [!IMPORTANT]
-    > Cloud Services can only be associated with [classic storage accounts](/documentation/articles/resource-manager-deployment-model/).
+    > Cloud Services can only be associated with [classic storage accounts](../azure-resource-manager/resource-manager-deployment-model.md).
 If you see a message saying that no storage accounts were found for your subscription and location, make sure you have created a classic storage account for your cloud service in that location.

 8. Make sure that **Start deployment** is selected.
 9. Click **OK** which will close the **Upload a package** blade.